bit-badger/PrayerTracker/docs/en/small-group/preferences.md

 ## E-mail Format

-"This is the default e-mail format for your group.
+This is the default e-mail format for your group.
 The PrayerTracker default is HTML, which sends the list just as you see it online.
 However, some e-mail clients may not display this properly, so you can choose to default the email to a plain-text format, which does not have colors, italics, or other formatting.
 The setting on this page is the group default; you can select a format for each recipient on the “Maintain Group Members” page.

 ## Colors